-‘Which gang were you part of?’: Kapil Sibal hits back at Amit Shah for Gupkar remark
+‘Which gang were you part of?’
+Kapil Sibal hits back at Amit Shah for Gupkar remark

 Congress General Secretary Randeep Singh Surjewala said ‘spreading lies and creating new illusions’ had become the way of the Narendra Modi-led government.